U.S. Vice President Pence, next in line behind Trump, tests negative for COVID-19

 Trump’s test result cast a spotlight on Pence, a Christian conservative former lawmaker who has been one of the few constants in the Republican president’s tumultuous administration, a little more than a month before the two seek re-election to a second term.

-Pence, 61, is scheduled to debate his Democratic rival, Joe Biden’s running mate Senator Kamala Harris on Wednesday, and it was not immediately clear how or if Trump’s positive test would change that plan.
+Pence, 61, is scheduled to debate his Democratic rival, Joe Biden’s running mate Senator Kamala Harris on Wednesday in Utah.
+A source at the Commission on Presidential Debates, which oversees the events, said there were no plans to scrap the debate after Trump’s positive test.

 “This morning, Vice President Pence and the Second Lady tested negative for COVID-19.
 Vice President Pence remains in good health and wishes the Trumps well in their recovery,” spokesman Devin O’Malley said on Twitter.